Backblaze + Cloudflare

 Tips and Tricks

-Refreshing your site after making changes
+Refreshing your archive after making changes

 - empty your storage bucket